kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the following is true regarding the AWS availability zones and edge locations?

-&nbsp;&nbsp;&nbsp;&nbsp;A. Edge locations are located in separate Availability Zones worldwide to serve global customers.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Edge locations are located in separate Availability Zones worldwide to serve global customers.
-&nbsp;&nbsp;&nbsp;&nbsp;B. An availability zone exists within an edge location to distribute content globally with low latency.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. An availability zone exists within an edge location to distribute content globally with low latency.
-&nbsp;&nbsp;&nbsp;&nbsp;C. An Availability Zone is a geographic location where AWS provides multiple, physically separated and isolated edge locations.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. An Availability Zone is a geographic location where AWS provides multiple, physically separated and isolated edge locations.
-&nbsp;&nbsp;&nbsp;&nbsp;D. An AWS Availability Zone is an isolated location within an AWS Region, however edge locations are located in multiple cities worldwide.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. An AWS Availability Zone is an isolated location within an AWS Region, however edge locations are located in multiple cities worldwide.

 <details><summary>Click to reveal answer.</summary>
 <br>